 Invest in Your Future

-Your Rady FlexMSBA is an investment of time, energy and money.
-Early consideration of how you will finance your studies ensures that you will be ready and able to accept an offer of admission.
-The Rady School is committed to helping you identify your options and providing advice to assist you with your financial decisions.
+Your FlexMBA is an investment of time, energy and money.
+The Rady School is committed to helping you identify your options and providing advice to assist you with financial decisions.

-The FlexMSBA fee for students enrolling in 2021-2022 is $1,245 per credit unit.
+The FlexMBA fee for students enrolling in 2021-2022 is $1,281 per credit unit.
 The Rady School and UC San Diego offer grants, loans, and fellowships to assist students.
 Fees are subject to change.
-The Rady FlexMSBA program is 50 credit units.
+The Rady MBA program is 92 credit units.
 The fees are billed quarterly and include registration and all electronic textbooks and course materials.

-Students enrolling in the FlexMSBA program cannot use CalVet Tuition Fee exemptions; this program is not supported with state funds and is not subject to the state law regarding CalVet Tuition Fee exemptions.
+Students enrolling in the FlexMBA program cannot use CalVet Tuition Fee exemptions; this program is not supported with state funds and is not subject to the state law regarding CalVet Tuition Fee exemptions.

 *Some or all instruction for all or part of the Academic Year may be delivered remotely.
 Tuition and fees have been set regardless of the method of instruction and will not be refunded in the event instruction occurs remotely for any part of the Academic Year.
 Figures for tuition and fees represent currently approved or proposed amounts and may not be final.
 Actual tuition and fees are subject to change by the University of California as determined to be necessary or appropriate.
 Final approved tuition and fee levels may differ from the amounts presented.